xabinapal/traefik-customizable-auth-forward-plugin/readme.md

     - Maximum size of body to forward to the authentication service.
     - `-1` will send the entire body.
 Every other value will truncate the body if it is larger.

+- `statusCodeGlobalMappings`: `map[int]int`, optional
+    - Global mapping of authentication service status codes to different status codes.
+    - Applied to all non-2xx requests unless overridden by path-specific mappings.
+    - E.g., `{401: 403}` will return `403 Forbidden` instead of `401 Unauthorized`.

+- `statusCodePathMappings`: `[]PathMappingConfig`, optional
+    - Path-based mapping of authentication service status codes to different status codes.
+    - Takes precedence over global mappings when the request path matches.
+    - Each mapping has a `path` string and a `mappings` map of status codes.
+    - Longest matching path takes precedence when multiple paths match.

 ## Examples

 ### File YAML Provider